Should we cancel Black Friday?

 Now, I know that this may seem like a case of a bleeding heart causing me to turn a blind eye to deals.
 However, did you know that some Black Friday deals are totally bunk?
 That’s right!
 Some retailers fudge pre-Black Friday prices to make it seem like you’re saving more money.
 Some retailers bring in no-name products for “deals” to get you to shop with them.
 Endless competition for the best savings leads to a race to the bottom, and you’re the one who has to pay.

-If you must shop, you might be thinking, “Shopping from home is COVID safe and convenient.
+If you must shop, you might be thinking, “Shopping from home is convenient and doesn't require store employees to have to leave their families on Thanksgiving.
 I’ll listen to Sarah’s wise advice and avoid the store on Black Friday.”

 NO. You misunderstood.

 I am genuinely lobbying for us to not shop at all on Black Friday.

 Online orders require employees to pack and ship them.
 If we create increased demand for online orders on Black Friday, people will have to come in and work.
 Sure, you’ll avoid crowds but those employees won’t.
 Is it really worth pulling people from their celebrations to get that discount TV?

 Obviously, most companies have already scheduled people to work (or not) on Black Friday, but increasing demand for employees means even less people get a dang day to themselves.

 If you must shop this Thanksgiving season, consider Cyber Monday as a better option.
 This allows employees to spend Thanksgiving exactly how they’d like to, and you still get deals.